iPhone 12 Colors: Deciding on The Right Color

 Customers with multiple Apple devices may also want to get an iPhone color that compliments their other devices.
 For example, if you already have a Space Gray MacBook Pro, it will be best accompanied by the Graphite iPhone 12 Pro.
 Likewise, if you have a Silver stainless steel Apple Watch, it will match the Silver iPhone 12 Pro.

-If you want an iPhone in an entirely new shade, Blue and Pacific Blue are the newest colors available.
+If you want an iPhone in an entirely new shade, Purple, Blue, and Pacific Blue are the newest colors available.
 These colors are the ones that are most likely to indicate that you have the latest device.